 Having been holed up in our homes for the past 4-5 months, I have been wanting to take a break and get back to street photography in Jaipur.
-The markets come alive only after 11 AM leaving very few places for street photography especially after the current pandemic situation.
+The markets come alive only after 11 AM leaving very few places for street photography, especially after the current pandemic situation.
 I have been to a couple of morning markets in Jaipur for street photography; I‘m yet to publish those pictures.
-May be someday, I will.
+Maybe someday, I will.
 Among the early morning places to visit in Jaipur, check out my blog on the Milk Market in Jaipur.
 There’s yet another interesting early morning market in Jaipur- Jaipur Wholesale Flower Market also called Phool Mandi in Jaipur.

 Jaipur Flower Market remains a wholesale market that attracts buyers and sellers from all across the city and also from the villages in the vicinity.
 This is a market where retail flower sellers pick up their stocks.
 It doesn’t cater to the end-users and therefore, it is a B2B market.

 The current set-up is not significantly old rather it has developed & shaped over the last few years.
 In the past, the flower market in Jaipur was at Badi Chaupar near Hawa Mahal.
 Here is a picture from the Flower Market at Badi Chaupar in Jaipur.